BuenoRuben/SAC_project/README.md

 ## 3) How to switch environment

-Your environment choice is driven by the YAML config loaded by the training script.
+The environment choice is driven by the YAML config loaded by the training script.

 Configs live in `configs/` (examples):
 - `configs/ant_sweep.yaml`